elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

 other other
 ```

-So if the `name` itself contains a newline, and then a space-separated
+So if the value of the `name` key contains a newline, and then a space-separated
 key/value pair, then when it is deserialized it will get added as a separate key
 in the session.

-For example, if the name is "somebody\nadmin 1" then when this gets serialized
+For example, if the name is `somebody\nadmin 1` then when this gets serialized
 the file looks like:

 ```